Startup Checklist

 Build Business Credit

-Just like personal credit scores, businesses also earn their own credit score.
+Just like individuals have personal credit scores, businesses also earn their own credit score.
 You can build business credit in several ways.

 First, set your business up as a legal entity — either as an LLC or a corporation.
 Next, get an EIN and open a business bank account.